You Can Learn A LOT In Competition

 Tomorrow at 9 a.m. local time, one of the most entertaining spectator matches imaginable will begin here at the BPS Shooting Academy.
 With plenty of spectator arena-style seating available, it’s a great opportunity to come see how good these pros really are.
 And you’ll have teams like the Round Wheels from HAVA featuring Trevor Baucom and others like the Grumpy Old Men who simply have industry people shooting for the pure fun of it-just in case you need a dose of inspiration or comedy, respectively.

 And did I mention there were some still unannounced production-run pistols getting some practical testing this week?
-I’ve seen three pistols that convince me competition shooting is getting more affordable for anyone.
+I’ve seen three pistols that convince me competition shooting is getting more affordable for anyone, not to mention that Secure Gear has reviwed some of the best safes for your home and vehicle so people don’t have to worry about finding a place at home for their gun anymore .
 Didn’t run them personally, but the pros putting early production units into competition says they believe them more than capable of producing affordable accuracy for any shooter.
 These new models, and a couple of others I’ve seen/shot in the past two weeks tell me families with kids who want to get into practical shooting will breathe a sigh of financial relief.

 In fact, this event convinces me that competition shooting can be affordable for everyone – if you begin with the .22 rimfires.
 There aren’t nearly enough .22 rimfire matches, but the popularity of the Ruger Rimfire Challenge, this match and a couple of smaller matches I’ve attended tell me the industry might be missing a great opportunity to open this category up to more neophyte shooters.